streamer45/hlists/README.md

 Names are grouped into categories, one file per category, one name per line.

-Unless they are super cool I avoid listing names longer than 8 characters.
+Unless they are super cool I avoid listing names longer than 8 characters (they are meant to be quickly typed).

 Feel free to add more :)